RAPZ0D/Machine-Learning-Project-/README.md

 In this project I have mainly focused on Visualizations, I have used Sklearn Library, In this lab I have made the use of:
 1. K means Clustering Visualization
 2. Hierarchical Clustering Visualization

+## Project 4
+This Project Focuses on NLP (Natural Language Processing), I have used the NLTK library and performed some functions:
+1. Text Tokenization
+2. Stopword Removal
+3. Stemming
+4. Lemmatization
+5. Sentiment Analysis